Singapore reports 6,264 new Covid-19 cases | www.lokmattimes.com

 Singapore reports 6,264 new Covid-19 cases

-Of the new cases, 1,893 cases were detected through PCR (polymerase chain reaction) tests and 4,371 through ART (antigen rapid test), according to statistics released by the Ministry of Health (MOH).
+Of the new cases, 1,893 were detected through PCR (polymerase chain reaction) tests and 4,371 through ART (antigen rapid test), according to statistics released by the Ministry of Health.

-Three more patients have passed away from complications due to Covid-19 infection, bringing the death toll to 858, the MOH said.
+Three more patients have passed away from complications due to Covid infection, bringing the death toll to 858, the MOH said.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app